heckelson/gis-ws2019/Exercise_2/README.md

 # Exercise_2

-Exercise 2 was to write a program that handles forward propagation in a neural network.
+Exercise 2 contained an assignment to write a program that handles forward propagation in a neural network.
 I decided to write mine in Scala, since I needed to practice it anyway for an exam I had.

 Featuring: